-Junior Mentor Program - The Junior Mentor Program is designed to engage older mentees on a deeper level while giving them a leadership role within the Walk With Sally Mentoring Program.
+Young Leaders Club -Previously referred to as the Junior Mentor Program, the Young Leaders Club is designed to engage older mentees on a deeper level while giving them a leadership role within the Walk With Sally Mentoring Program.

-Fred's Future Young Leaders Scholarship - This scholarship financially contributes to the Organization's mentees secondary education.
+Young Leaders Scholarship - This scholarship financially contributes to the Organization's mentees secondary education.
+In 2021, 3 Walk With Sally mentees received scholarships for college.

 Temporary Family Support Program - This program provides financial assistance and resources to Walk With Sally families experiencing hardship.
+In 2021, 3 families received financial assistance from Walk With Sally to help pay for rent, groceries and utilities.